 In this video, Attorney Philip Hundl describes Step 9 of his timeline of the Texas Land Condemnation Process.
-You can arrange a meeting with Philip by calling or texting 800-266-4870.
+You can arrange a meeting with Philip by calling 800-266-4870 or texting 979-320-9320.
 We can arrange a meeting in person, online or by phone.

 Summary of Step 9 of the Texas Land Condemnation Process

-Procedure of the Special Commissioners’ Hearing
+Understanding the Special Commissioner’s Hearing

 Related Links